Want to be part of the 2025 – 2026 Cairns Youth Council?

 1. Nominating for Youth Council

-If you’re aged 13-17 and live in the Cairns Regional Council region, nominate yourself to run for the Youth Council!
-Nominations open week commencing 31 July 2023, and close 8 September.
+If you’re aged 13 – 17 and live in the Cairns Regional Council region, nominate yourself to run for the Youth Council!
+You do not need to be an Australian citizen to nominate.
+Young people both in and out of school are eligible to apply.

 2. Campaigning for election

-Candidates will campaign from early September until the election in late October, with access to free media training, campaigning workshops, marketing tutorials and more.
-Candidates will each get 10 free campaign t-shirts and $100 for campaign materials.
+Candidates will have access to free workshops on being a representative, creating a campaign, messaging and more.
+Candidates will each get 10 free campaign t-shirts, badges or tote bags, and $100 for campaign materials.
 A Meet the Candidate community forum will give candidates the chance to hear from and speak with constituents.

 3. Election Week

-The Youth Council will serve an 18 month term in office from February 2024 to July 2025.
-During this time they will deliver projects, campaigns and events based on a priority agenda developed together early in their term.
+The Youth Council’s 18 month term in office runs from February 2026 – June 2027.
+During this time they will deliver projects and events based on a priority agenda developed together, as well as participate in community and council activities.

 Frequently asked questions